molgenis/molgenis-service-armadillo/README.md

 ## Prerequisites

 Armadillo 3 can be installed on any flavor of linux OS or modern Unix-based Mac OS.
-To run armadillo3 you need the following dependencies.
+To run armadillo 3 you need the following dependencies.

 * Java 17 JRE or JDK
 * Docker (for profiles)